The Lifespan of a Fact: Broadway production

 In October 2018, The Lifespan of a Fact was adapted into a Broadway play starring Daniel Radcliffe, Cherry Jones, and Bobby Cannavale.
 The play was written by Jeremy Kareken & David Murrell and Gordon Farrell, and makes deviations from the text.
+As part of his research for the role, Radcliffe spent a day working in the fact checking department of The New Yorker.